pixl8/Preside-CMS/support/docs/docs/02.devguides/23.formbuilder/02.itemtypes/page.md

 #### renderInput.cfm (no handler version)

 An alternative example of an input renderer might be for an item type that is _not_ a form control, e.g. the 'content' item type.
-It's viewlet could be implemented simply as a view, `/views/formbuilder/item-types/content/renderInput.cfm`:
+Its viewlet could be implemented simply as a view, `/views/formbuilder/item-types/content/renderInput.cfm`:

 ```lucee
 <cfoutput>